zantoshi/zebedee-py/README.md

 To get started, you'll need to create a project using using the Developer Dashboard.
 Once you have a project, grab the API key from the API key tab.
 We will now assume that you have an API Key.

 ## features
-The Project class has all available endpoints for the (ZBD API)[https://docs.zebedee.io/api/intro].
+The Project class has all available endpoints for the [ZBD API](https://docs.zebedee.io/api/intro).

 ## example usage
 Install the package using: